Dion Lewis: 2016 season

 On August 30, 2016, Lewis was placed on the Reserve/PUP list to start the 2016 season after requiring a second knee surgery.
 He was activated to the active roster on November 12, 2016, prior to Week 10 against the Seattle Seahawks.

-On January 14, 2017, in the Patriots' 34–16 Divisional Round win over the Houston Texans, Lewis became the first player in the Super Bowl era to score touchdowns on a run, a reception, and a kickoff return in the same postseason game.
-In the AFC Championship against the Pittsburgh Steelers, he was limited to only 19 scrimmage yards in the 36–17 victory.
+On January 14, 2017, in the Patriots' 34–16 Divisional Round victory over the Houston Texans, Lewis became the first player in the Super Bowl era to score touchdowns on a run, a reception, and a kickoff return in the same postseason game.
+In the AFC Championship Game against the Pittsburgh Steelers, he was limited to only 19 scrimmage yards in the 36–17 victory.
 On February 5, 2017, Lewis was part of the Patriots team that won Super Bowl LI.
-In the game, he had six carries for 27 yards and a catch for two yards as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
-The Patriots trailed 28–3 in the third quarter, but rallied all the way back to win the game.
+In the game, he had six carries for 27 yards and a two-yard reception as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
+The Patriots trailed 28–3 in the third quarter but rallied all the way back to win the game.
 The Super Bowl featured the first overtime period and the largest comeback in Super Bowl history.